 Certain section 197 intangibles.
-The following costs must be amortized over 15 years (180 months) starting with the later of (a) the month the intangibles were acquired or (b) the month the trade or business or activity engaged in for the production of income begins.
+The following costs must be amortized over 15 years (180 months) starting with the later of (a) the month the intangibles were acquired or (b) the month the trade or business or activity engaged in for the production of income begins:

-- Goodwill;

-- Going concern value; •

-- Workforce in place:

-- Business books and records, operating systems, or any other information base;

-A patent, copyright, formula, process, design, pattern, know-how, format, or similar item:

-- A customer-based intangible (e.g.,

-- composition of market or market share);

-- A supplier-based intangible;

-A license, permit, or other right granted by a governmental unit;

-A covenant not to compete entered into in connection with the acquisition of a business; and
+- Goodwill; - Going concern value; - Workforce in place; - Business books and records, operating systems, or any other information base; - A patent, copyright, formula, process, design, pattern, know-how, format, or similar item; - · A customer-based intangible (e.g., composition of market or market share); - A supplier-based intangible; - · A license, permit, or other right granted by a governmental unit; - A covenant not to compete entered into in connection with the acquisition of a business; and - A franchise, trademark, or trade name (including renewals).

-• A franchise (including a sports franchise acquired after October 22, 2004), trademark, or trade name.

 A longer period may apply to section 197 intangibles leased under a lease agreement entered into after March 12, 2004, to a tax-exempt organization, governmental unit, or foreign person or entity (other than a partnership).
-See section 197(f)(10).
+See section 197(f)(10)